India–Pakistan relations: 2005 earthquake in Pakistan

 India offered aid to Pakistan in response to the 2005 Kashmir earthquake on 8 October.
 Indian and Pakistani High Commissioners consulted with one another regarding cooperation in relief work.
 India sent 25 tonnes of relief material to Pakistan including food, blankets and medicine.
 Large Indian companies such as Infosys offered aid up to $226,000.
 On 12 October, an Ilyushin-76 cargo plane ferried across seven truckloads (about 82 tons) of army medicines, 15,000 blankets and 50 tents and returned to New Delhi.
 A senior air force official also stated that they had been asked by the Indian government to be ready to fly out another similar consignment.

 On 14 October, India dispatched the second consignment of relief material to Pakistan, by train through the Wagah Border.
 The consignment included 5,000 blankets, 370 tents, 5 tons of plastic sheets and 12 tons of medicine.
 A third consignment of medicine and relief material was also sent shortly afterwards by train.
 India also pledged $25 million as aid to Pakistan.
 India opened the first of three points at Chakan Da Bagh, in Poonch, on the Line of Control between India and Pakistan for earthquake relief work.

 2022 Pakistan floods

 Amid the 2022 Pakistan floods, Indian Prime Minister Narendra Modi expressed his "heartfelt condolences to families of the victims".
-As of 30 August, it has been reported that the government of India is considering sending relief aid to Pakistan.
+The Government of India considered sending relief aid to Pakistan, but chose not to.